This article originally appeared on VICE US.

 An FBI spokesperson declined to comment for this story, saying that it’s an “ongoing matter,” and referred Motherboard to the U.S. Attorney's Office for the Southern District of Indiana, which prosecuted Hernandez.

-The United States Attorney’s Office in the Southern District of Indiana declined to comment.
+The United States Attorney’s Office in the Southern District of Indiana did not respond to multiple emails and calls for comment.

 Facebook routinely investigates suspected criminals on its platform, from run-of-the-mill cybercriminals, to stalkers, extortionists, and people engaging in child exploitation.
 Several teams at Menlo Park and other company offices collect user reports and proactively hunt these criminals.
 These teams are composed of security specialists, some of whom used to work in the government, including the FBI and the New York Police Department, according to employees’ LinkedIn profiles.